Library Renovation

 Workers repair the parapet on the library’s aging roof, May, 2025.

-Watch a video of our recent renovation efforts.
+Watch a video during the exterior renovation of the library.
 Exterior repairs began in Summer 2025.

 Groundbreaking Ceremony